changjeffrey829/CalendarDemo/README.md

 Basic demo for Calendar using EventKit and EventKitUI

 ## Goal
-Using show calendar and allow user to add or remove events
+Show calendar and allow user to add or remove events

 ### Design Architecture
 MVVM